Skip to main content

 1. Track your Calorie Intake

 Try jotting down everything you eat each day.
 Many free apps make this easy to do with your smartphone.
-Check out MyFitnessPal or Livestrong’s calorie counter.
+Check out MyFitnessPal, LoseIt! or Livestrong’s calorie counter.
 According to a study conducted for the NDEP, losing just five to seven percent of your body weight can help you to reduce your risk of acquiring diabetes.

 2. Choose Fresh Fruits and Vegetables